mconbere/mconbere.github.com/vittles/sandie-signs.markdown

 ---
 layout: default
-title: 24.5 Signs You're Named Sandie (Spelled With an "ie") and Having a 24.5 Year Crisis
+title: 12 Signs You're Named Sandie (Spelled With an "ie") and Having a Quarter Life Crisis
 ---

-24.5 Signs You're Named Sandie (Spelled With an "ie") and Having a 24.5 Year Crisis
+12 Signs You're Named Sandie (Spelled With an "ie") and Having a Quarter Life Crisis
 ====

 ## 1. It upsets you that sometimes you get ready for bed and then get a last minute invite for an awesome brunch